 Clear and concise jury instructions are imperative.
-While the Court encourages the use of stock and model instructions, counsel should review those instructions with the average layperson in mind and modify language that is overly complicated or "lawyerly."
+While the Court encourages the use of stock and model instructions, counsel should review those instructions with the average layperson in mind and modify language that is overly complicated so that the jury instructions and verdict form are understandable to laypersons.